 I have been a part of the Department of Environmental Health and Safety at Stanford University since 2012.
 My original role was as a Biosafety and Biosecurity Specialist to support the ongoing development and implementation of Stanford's Biosafety and Biosecurity Program and ensure safe practices, understanding, and compliance for work done using infectious agents and recombinant DNA.
 I was promoted to Senior Biosafety and Biosecurity Specialist in 2017, and became Program Manager for the Animal Research Occupational Health and Safety Program.
 In 2020, I transitioned to my current role of Assistant Director, Laboratory Chemical and Physical Safety Program.

 I also directly oversee the Animal Research Occupational Health & Safety Program, which serves a centralized point of contact for people seeking help relating to animal and EH&S issues.
 This program helps bring together groups within EH&S, as well as EH&S and other Stanford departments, to address safety and health issues relating to animals.
 These issues can fall under a wide range of topics, including biosafety, chemical safety, ergonomics, occupational injury & illness, trainings, lab safety, radiation safety, housing requirements, animal allergies, lasers and PPE.
-This program serves the research community, but also any staff, student or faculty who interacts with or works in proximity to animals on campus.
+This program serves the research community, but also any staff, student or faculty who interacts with or work in proximity to animals on campus.